item4/ugoira/docs/usage.rst

    $ ugoira 44525295

-If you can not find where is the file exists, type this.
+If you can't find the file, type this.

 .. sourcecode:: console